-With this email newsletter we succeeded at engaging employees to drive productivity.
+With a design that encourages different teams to identify, this email newsletter helped engage employees to drive productivity.

 MedImmune, AstraZeneca’s global research and development division, pioneers innovative healthcare solutions across key therapeutic areas.
 Their 2,500 employees focus on as many as 120 research projects, so a culture of fluid communication is essential for fostering collaboration.